Jbleezy/BO1-Reimagined/README.md

 * Enemies will only be able to do slow hits after taking damage from the Winter's Howl
 * Enemies that have been damaged by the Winter's Howl will bleed out after 30 seconds (does not count as a kill)
 * Enemies that die from the Winter's Howl will now crumple away faster after being frozen
+* Ammo now gets added to the clip at the same time that it does in the reload animation
+* Decreased first raise time by 50%

 #### Wunderwaffe
 * Can now down yourself with Wunderwaffe damage (previously could only take you down to 1 health but not down you)